Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Vernon L. Heath – Gamma Chapter (University of Illinois) – 1969 to 1970

-Brother Vernon L. Heath served as National President from 1969 to 1970.
-He attended the University of Illinois where he joined Alpha Kappa Lambda.
-He would graduate from there in 1928 with a degree in journalism and complete a master’s degree in political science the next year.
-He was an aspiring journalist and climbed the ladder at the Decatur Herald before having to leave the newspaper business to aid with his father’s ever-growing dairy, ice cream, and candy business.
-He would take over as President of the Heath Company in 1960.
-They are most famous for their Heath Candy Bar which is now produced by Hershey.
+Brother Vernon L. Heath served as National President of Alpha Kappa Lambda from 1969 to 1970.
+A member of the Beta Chapter at the University of Illinois, he graduated in 1928 with a degree in journalism and completed a master’s degree in political science the following year.
+Initially pursuing a career in journalism, Brother Heath worked his way up at the Decatur Herald.
+However, he left the newspaper industry to assist with his father’s growing dairy, ice cream, and candy business.
+In 1960, he became President of the Heath Company, which is renowned for its Heath Candy Bar, now produced by Hershey.

 Gail Cleland – Alpha Chapter (University of California) – 1968, 1970 to 1971